samueldelorenzi/samueldelorenzi/README-english.md

 - 🔭 I’m currently working on [Programação I](https://github.com/samueldelorenzi/ProgramacaoI)

-- 📚 In college, I’m in the third semester of my **Computer Science** degree
+- 📚 In college, I’m on the fourth semester of my **Computer Science** degree

 - 🌱 I’m specializing in development with **C#** along with the **.NET Framework**